Understanding SEO vs PPC: Which One Should You Choose?

 The biggest power of SEO is that it grants visibility and credibility to your business.
 A high search ranking conveys that search engines perceive you as a trusted source of valuable information.

 When you rank high in search results, your target audience is more likely to click on the link and visit your website.
-In general, most online users would trust a high ranking search result instead of a sponsored ad that appears above it.
+In general, most online users would trust a high ranking search result instead of sponsored ad groups that appear above it.

 Also, if you deliver valuable content continuously, users are more likely to keep coming back to your website.
 This can go a long way in reinforcing customer engagement and loyalty.
 Thus, SEO is extremely useful in creating brand awareness and trust in the long run.